on-api/on-api/accesses.md

  * Data format: [date](dataformats.md#date) (Valid values are also "YES" and "NO")
  * Mandatory

-### services/available
+### services/disconnection

-Specifies when a service is available for order.
-If the date is unknown "YES" or "NO" can optionally be used as value.
+Specifies when a service is no longer available.
+This can indicate that a certain service will no longer be available after the given date or that the access itself will be unavailable and in that case all the services will have a disconnection date.

- * Data format: [date](dataformats.md#date) (Valid values are also "YES" and "NO")
+ * Data format: [date](dataformats.md#date) (Valid values are also empty string "")
- * Mandatory
+ * Mandatory but can be empty
- * Available with single access

 ### services/forcedTakeoverPossible